 The company's marketing indicates that agents offload some tasks to a back-office team.
 But remember: the more people juggling your sale, the greater the risk of mistakes and delays that could jeopardize the outcome.

-How much does Help-U-Sell cost?
+How much do Help-U-Sell fees actually cost?

 It's tricky to learn what Help-U-Sell will charge to list your home